Advocacy Strategies and Tactics Evolved

 OTT and pre-roll for advocacy: Using video to engage

-If you have video assets, pre-roll is a great way to engage with constituents for public affairs.
+If you have video assets, pre-roll is a great way to engage with constituents for awareness.
 When we look at the future, it will likely include a smaller cable audience, and a viewership that is more reliant on pre-roll or ads within streaming services like Apple TV or Chromecast, and smart TVs.
 For those who are attached to cable, it is still a viable option, but we can undoubtedly see an incremental change.
-The change away from cable for public affairs is similar in the same way folks have moved away from landline phones.
+The change away from cable in advocacy strategies is similar to the way folks have moved away from landline phones.

-For advocacy strategies in 2021 and beyond, the real question is: Will video content be a means to drive users into action?
+For your advocacy strategies, the real question is: Will video content be a means to drive users into action?
 Video is great for moving folks emotionally, but it does not always close the deal or get folks to take action.
 We are now seeing user-generated content that is beginning to make inroads and engage people in a significant way.
-As we saw in 2020, user generated content has really come of age with multiple platforms that make it easier for groups and organizations to identify storytellers and create long-term engagement.
+As we saw in 2020, user-generated content has really come of age with multiple platforms that make it easier for groups and organizations to identify storytellers and create long-term engagement.

 Native advertising: Finding supporters where they are

-Across the web, content is still king, and that will remain the case for quite a while.
+Across the web, content is still best, and that will remain the case for quite a while.
 However, with fewer publications making a real impact, the ones that do are getting a lot of engagement and readers.
 Some of these good publications are allowing organizations to buy long-form ads that really connect with constituents, known as native advertising.
 Just be careful, as in any up-and-coming medium, there are good and bad ways to do this.
 Make sure that native advertising works as part of an overall strategy.
-In 2021 and beyond, we will likely see native advertising become more and more common-place and, some day, may even compete with display advertising.
+We will likely see native advertising become more and more common-place and, some day, may even compete with display advertising.
 Native advertising may also yield greater connections that will become conversions for action.

 Phones: Making a connection

-Patch-through calls- whether done with phone consultants or platforms like Phone2Action, can connect constituents to their lawmakers quickly and with solid results.
+Patch-through calls, whether done with phone consultants or platforms like Phone2Action, can connect constituents to their lawmakers quickly and with solid results.
 Patch-through programs can be expensive but worth the expense to connect with a lawmaker.
-Be sure to make this part of an overall strategy since patch through calls are less sustainable than other tactics.
+Be sure to make this part of an overall advocacy strategy since patch-through calls are less sustainable than other tactics.